The first is with an online fax service, which operates as a virtual fax machine located accessed through the internet.

 Windows 7 contains software already includes the ability to fax from your computer.

-To send (or receive) a fax from a Windows 7 Computer you’ll need the following:
+To send (or receive) a fax from a Windows 7 Computer using Windows Fax and Scan you’ll need the following:

 - A computer running Windows 7

-- Modem or Fax Board on the computer (the majority of computer that have a telephone line connection have this ability)
+- Modem or Fax Board on the computer (the majority of computers that have a telephone line connection have this ability)

 - A document to send

-It’s important to be aware that to use Windows Fax and Scan to turn your computer as a fax machine, the computer needs to always be on to receive a fax.
+It’s important to be aware that to use Windows Fax and Scan to turn your computer as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.

-As well, the computer will not be able to use your internet connection to send and receive faxes.
+As well, the computer will not be able to use your internet connection to send and receive faxes – only the phone connection.